EstatePass

 Recording to be valid

-Recording is recommended for a land contract to provide public notice and protect against third-party claims, but it's not required for the contract to be valid between the buyer and seller in Illinois.
+Recording is strongly recommended to protect the buyer's equitable interest against third parties and subsequent purchasers under the Illinois recording acts, but it is not required for the contract to be valid and enforceable between the buyer and seller themselves.

 C